 Some days I’m convinced divorce has ruined me.
 Me, the person.
-Altered me for the worse.
-Left me bitter.
-Other days, I’m certain it’s changed me for the better, making me a more compassionate, more determined, and more focused individual.
+Altered me for the worse, leaving me bitter.
+Other days, I’m certain divorce has changed me for the better, making me a more compassionate, more determined, and more focused individual.
 And if bitterness visits occasionally, it does not own my heart.

 Naturally, my truth lies somewhere in the middle.
 Any significant life event tests our mettle and changes us.
 Some change we deem positive – keener judgment, greater independence, appreciation for the essentials – and some we recognize as anything but; perhaps we become excessively self-protective, scared of taking emotional risks, or cynical.